 We strive to complete all investigations for exam applicants prior to the date the exam results are released.
 Your prompt response to requests for incomplete information or additional documentation will assist in the timely completion of the investigation.

 Yes.
 Further processing of your application will be suspended until the complaint has been resolved.
 If the complaint results in suspension from the practice of law for disciplinary reasons, in most cases your application will be closed without completion.
-A new application may be filed upon reinstatement and proof of Good Standing in all jurisdictions in which admitted.
-C.R.C.P.
-203.1(7).
-This is true whether you are suspended for disciplinary reasons or administratively suspended for failure to comply with CLE or to pay annual registration fees.

 Please refer to Character and Fitness.